White House: Ukraine aid held up in part over election probe

-WASHINGTON (AP) — The White House acknowledged Thursday that President Donald Trump’s decision to hold up military aid to Ukraine was linked to his demand that Kyiv investigate the Democratic National Committee and the 2016 U.S. presidential campaign.
+WASHINGTON (AP) — The White House acknowledged that President Donald Trump’s decision to hold up military aid to Ukraine was linked to his demand that Kyiv investigate the Democratic National Committee and the 2016 U.S. presidential campaign, a shifting new explanation about events at the heart of the impeachment inquiry.

-The admission from acting chief of staff Mick Mulvaney raised questions at the Justice Department and brought swift rebuke from Democrats, who cast his words as an admission of wrongdoing.
-Mulvaney said Trump did nothing improper because he was asking for help investigating a prior election, not seeking assistance with the 2020 contest.
-It’s illegal to seek or receive foreign help of value in a U.S. election.

-In the White House’s most granular explanation of the decision to withhold military aid from Ukraine, Mulvaney said the president’s move was part of efforts to clean up corruption in the Eastern European country.
-He appeared to be referring to unsubstantiated conspiracy theories about a purported Ukrainian link to Russia’s hack of the DNC during the last presidential election.
+The Thursday admission from acting chief of staff Mick Mulvaney undercut the president’s position that there was no quid pro quo during Trump’s phone call with the Ukraine president that sparked the House investigation.

+The sudden turn of events had immediate fallout.
+Trump’s lawyer distanced the president from Mulvaney’s account.
+The Justice Department said the explanation was news to them.
+And Democrats cast Mulvaney’s remarks as further evidence of wrongdoing as Trump sought a “favor” from Ukraine.

 “Did he also mention to me in the past the corruption that related to the DNC server?
 Absolutely, no question about that,” Mulvaney continued.
 “That’s why we held up the money.”

-Mulvaney’s comments suggested a quid pro quo was at play for the military aid — but a different one than Democrats initially highlighted at the start of the impeachment probe.
-Democrats are probing whether Trump sought Ukraine’s help with investigating baseless corruption allegations about Democratic rival Joe Biden and other allegations from a government whistleblower’s compliant.

-Trump’s personal lawyer Jay Sekulow issued a pointed statement distancing the president from Mulvaney’s comments.
+Trump’s personal lawyer Jay Sekulow issued a pointed statement distancing the president’s legal team from Mulvaney’s comments.

 “The President’s legal counsel was not involved in acting chief of staff Mick Mulvaney’s press briefing,” it said.